firstblox/firstblox-cdk-ts-project-starter-cicd/README.md

 > [!IMPORTANT]
 > This codebase is currently a reference repository ONLY.
 > Developers should customise to their environment and requirements.
-> See `src/config/config.ts` for all configurations
+> See `src/config/index.ts` for all configurations

 **Whats included?**

 - Projen CDK TS project scaffolding.
+- Seperate CDK app entrypoint for feature developement and to facilitate the creation of developer sandboxes.
-- Seperate develop app to manage the dev pipeline.
+- Seperate CDK app entrypoint for the develop branch and to manage the dev pipeline.
-- Seperate feature-dev app to facilitate the creation of developer sandboxes.
+- Seperate CDK app entrypoint for the main branch and to manage the path to production pipeline.
-- Application stage
+- Pipeline stack for main
-- Pipeline stack
+- Pipeline stack for develop
 - Stateful stack with sample stateful resources.
 - Stateless stack with sample APIGW and sample Lambda handlers.
+- Application stage encapsulating application stacks a deployable unit.
 - Configuration file for dynamic loading of environment configurations.
 - Auto generation of deployment stages via CDK pipelines.
 - Optional dynamic fetching of SSM stored aws account ids.